 Lectures by senior environmental assessment specialists at SLU 2021

 On this page you find information on the lectures by senior environmental assessment specialists at SLU held in 2021.
-Learn more about the lecturers areas of expertise and find recordings and other documentation.
+Learn more about the lecturers areas of expertise and find recordings (in Swedish) and other documentation.

 The lectures of senior environmental specialists lecturing 2021 ranged from forest statistics (Jonas Fridman), eutrophication of waters (Lars Sonesten), management of Baltic Salmon stocks (Johan Dannewitz) to keeping tabs on the sustainability of agriculture (Katarina Kyllmar).